1970s Radio Studio Project

 Through web searches and other means, I have been able to collect printed manuals for all equipment in the studio.
 Documentation, of course, is essential for proper operation and maintenance.
 If you are having trouble locating a manual for the equipment listed above, let me know.
 I may be able to help.

-The studio is an ongoing project.
-Most work has been completed, however, refinements are planned.
+While the 1970s studio project has been officially completed, I continue to look for ways to improve and expand the studio.
 A recent addition was the Ampex AG-440 reel-to-reel recorder.
 It was a big project as the unit purchased on eBay was in rough condition.
 The restoration project is documented in a blog posting on this site.
-Additional restoration projects are documented in the blog Additional Rebuild Projects for the 1970s Radio Studio.
+Other restoration projects are documented in the blog Additional Rebuild Projects for the 1970s Radio Studio.

 In the process of building the 70s radio studio, I have developed documentation and other resources that may be of interest.
 Check out the Available Downloads blog posting for details.

 I have been asked (by family members) what's the end game for the 1970s radio studio?
-I haven't thought that far ahead, and besides I'm having too much fun building the studio.
+I haven't thought that far ahead, and besides I'm having too much fun with the ongoing projects.
 In any event, I see two options at some point in the future: 1) sell it to a collector, or 2) donate the whole thing to a museum.
 Probably that.
-Stay tuned...
+(Any interested museums out there?
+We should talk.)